grivera64/Sensor-Generator-with-MCF/README.md

 Golberg's and Cherkassky's CS2 program from the paper "An Efficient Implementation of a Scaling Minimum-Cost Flow Algorithm" by A.V.
 Goldberg, J. Algorithms, Vol. 22 (1997), pp. 1--29.

-This program can also be used to run different strategies for sending data packets (Documentation is in WIP).
+This program can also be used to run different strategies for sending data packets (View in [Related Projects](#related-projects)).

 ## Setup